telerik/kendo-ui-core/docs/web/grid/appearance.md

         max-height: 400px;
     }

-You can use the `.k-grid` class instead of the Grid ID to target all widget instances.
+You can use the `.k-grid` class instead of the `GridID` to target all widget instances.

-### Make the Grid 100% high and auto resizable
+### Set a 100% Height and Auto-Resize

+> **Important**
-This section is applicable to **scrollable** Grids only.
+> This section is applicable to scrollable Grids only.

-In order to configure the Grid to be 100% high and resize together with its parent element, the first and most important thing to do is make the Grid [wrapper `<div>`](/framework/widgets/wrapper-element) 100% high.
-According to web standards, **elements with a percentage height require their parent to have an explicit height**.
-This requirement applies recursively until an element with a pixel height is reached, or until the `html` element is reached.
-100% high elements cannot have margins, paddings, borders or sibling elements, so the default border of the Grid should be removed as well.
+To configure the height of the Grid to 100% and resize together with its parent element, first make the [Grid wrapper `<div>`](/framework/widgets/wrapper-element) 100% high.
+According to web standards, elements with a percentage height require that their parent has an explicit height.
+This requirement applies recursively either until an element with a pixel height, or the `html` element is reached.
+100% high elements cannot have margins, paddings, borders, or sibling elements, so remove the default border of the Grid as well.

-The second step is to ensure that the inner Grid layout adapts to changes in the height of the widget's wrapper `<div>`.
-If those changes are triggered by browser window resizing, then subscribe to the browser window's `resize` event and execute the Grid's
-[`resize`](/using-kendo-in-responsive-web-pages) method.
-The `resize` method will take care of measuring the height of the Grid `div` and adjusting the height of the scrollable data area.
-The `resize` method doesn't have to be called if the Grid is placed inside a Kendo UI Splitter, because the Splitter will execute it automatically.
-The method is also not needed if locked (frozen) columns are used.
+Second, ensure that the inner Grid layout adapts to changes in the height of the Grid wrapper `<div>`.
+If those changes are triggered by browser window resizing, subscribe to the window `resize` event of the browser and execute the [`resize`](/using-kendo-in-responsive-web-pages) method of the Grid.
+The `resize` method will take care of measuring the height of the Grid `<div>` and adjusting the height of the scrollable data area.
+You do not need to call the `resize` method if the Grid is placed inside a Kendo UI Splitter, because the Splitter will execute it automatically.
+Also, you do not need the method if you use locked (frozen) columns.

-If the available vertical space for the Grid depends on some custom layout resizing controlled by the user, then use a suitable event or method, which is related to the layout changes, to execute the Grid's `resize` method.
-In this case, call the `resize` method even if using locked (frozen) columns.
+If the available vertical space for the Grid depends on a custom layout resizing controlled by the user, use a suitable event or method related to the layout changes to execute the `resize` method of the Grid.
+In this case, call the `resize` method even if you use locked (frozen) columns.

-The `resize` method will work for Kendo UI versions **Q3 2013 or later**.
-For older versions, the following Javascript code must be used instead or `resize`, which practically does the same:
+The `resize` method will work for Kendo UI versions delivered after the Kendo UI Q3 2013 release.
+For older versions, use the following Javascript code instead of `resize`, which practically does the same:

     $(window).resize(function() {
         var gridElement = $("#GridID"),